Kuwait Tower [OKKK_TWR]

 3.3.4 Wake Separation

-Time based separation is utilised at Kuwait to ensure separation between various wake turbulence catergories is maintained.
-The TWR Controller is responsible for ensuring the seperation system is enforced.
+Time based separation is utilised at Kuwait to ensure separation between various wake turbulence categories is maintained.
+The Tower Controller is responsible for ensuring the separation system is enforced.

-Aircraft are divided into 4 different Wake Turbulence Catergories (WTC) based on the aircrafts certified Maximum Take Off Weight.
+Aircraft are divided into 4 different Wake Turbulence categories (WTC) based on the aircrafts certified Maximum Take Off Weight.

 |---|---|